joelbarton-io/launch_school/RB120/assessment_prep/misc/concepts.md

 SportsGame.new.play([Athlete.new, Fan.new]) # informal grouping based on the fact that both
 ```
 # encapsulation
+- 'hiding something behind an interface'

+- 'the object is an encapsulation of state and behavior'
 - selectively exposing behaviors (classes and access control) and states (via methods)

 - the only way to interact with objects is by invoking their methods; instance methods are the only way we can expose information stored as state(referenced by instance variables which are scoped at the object-level).